 If you can’t find where to begin, you will feel crippled.
 Many who reach this point never begin at all and think that earning a living as an online freelance writer is impossible.

-Even experienced writers, with years in the industry under their belts, have some issues navigating the “internet waters” as they try to expand their career into online writing.
+Even experienced writers, with years in the industry under their belts, have some issues navigating the “internet waters” as they try to expand their careers into online writing.
 It’s unfortunate that even they don’t cash in on the lucrative opportunities the internet provides.
 They can’t seem to focus on one area.
 Again, this is because of information overload.

-They see opportunities to write on anything and everything and end up spreading themselves too thin, become overworked and overwhelmed and they stop writing altogether.
+They see opportunities to write on anything and everything and end up spreading themselves too thin, become overworked and overwhelmed and stop writing altogether.
 And to make matters worse, there is a lot of competition.
 After all, this is a great profession.
 Who wouldn’t want to earn a nice living, making your own hours while working from home?
 That’s why the right information and tools are essential if you want to succeed in this competition-driven industry.

 So what’s the solution?